 To be “accessible,” a website, or any digital content, must be designed and/or coded with digital accessibility in mind.
 The generally accepted standard is the Web Content Accessibility Guideline (WCAG) 2.0.
-This guideline provides the path to making websites, PDFs and other digital media such as video, accessible to the range of AT.
+This guideline provides the path to making websites, PDFs and other digital media such as video, accessible to the range of assistive technologies (AT).

 Articles in this section

 - What is digital accessibility?

 - What does "digital accessibility compliance" mean?

 - What does it take to be digitally accessible?

 - What are the Web Content Accessibility Guidelines (WCAG)?

 - How can you test for WCAG compliance?

 - Who needs to follow the Web Content Accessibility Guidelines (WCAG)?